AlgebraLoveme/AlgebraLoveme.github.io/_pages/Entertainment.md

 19:25, 2019-09-11: I had three wonderful classes today.
 Professor of **Fixed Income Assets** is handsome and has really good pronunciation(so does my **Intermediate microeconomics** teacher).
 Professor of **Economic Law** is a famous lawyer himself and shared a lot of cases he went though.
 Professor of **Game Theory** has a very kind and interesting nature.
 So lucky I am!:satisfied:

 09:45, 2019-09-12: I got four analysis book today, namely *Real Analysis*, *functional Analysis*, *Applied Multivariate Analysis* and *Applied Time Series Analysis*.
 It seems people beside me were impressed.:kissing_heart:

+22:10,2019-09-15: Extremely excited!
+My friends and I just finished CUMCM competition.
+Although we three spent all the mid-autumn day in a small room trying to figure out how to solve a problem, it is good to be with friends!:laughing: